cashelng/pro-tils/README.md

-# pro-tils: TypeScript Extensions Package
+# pro-tils: a typescript extensions package

 This package extends global TypeScript interfaces with additional utility methods.